solana-labs/solana/docs/src/proposals/traced-transaction-construction.md

          &wallet_account_info.key.to_bytes(),
 ```

-This reduces the number of require accounts for CPI and clients from 7 to 3, reducing 4.
+This reduces the number of required accounts for CPI and clients from 7 to 3, reducing by 4.

 ## example: limited number of NFT transfers per day shared across program: